Galinatroshina/Car-Rent-Service-FP-/README.md

 ## Parameterization

-The project supports test parameterization, which allows for flexible test execution with different sets of data.
+The project supports test parameterization with @MethodSource, which allows for flexible test execution with different sets of data.